Delay distributions

 • We’ll assume that 30% of symptomatic cases become hospitalised.

-• Time from symptom onset to hospital admission: We assume that the onset-to-hospitalisation period is lognormally distributed, with meanlog 1.75 and sdlog 0.5, corresponding to a mean delay of about a week.
+• Time from symptom onset to hospital admission: We assume that this delay is lognormally distributed, with meanlog 1.75 and sdlog 0.5, corresponding to a mean delay of about a week.

 Let’s put these assumptions into practice by simulating some data, adding onset and hospitalisation times (in decimal number of days after the first infection) to the infection times.
 We’ll use random values for each infection from the probability distributions we’ve assumed above.